roomkangali/dursgo/README.md

 #### b.
 Enhancements to Existing Scanner Modules

+- **Continuous Improvement:** All existing scanner modules will be continuously updated with the latest detection logic and payloads to keep pace with evolving security threats and research.
+- **IDOR Scanner:**
+  - Implement testing for IDOR in URL parameters (e.g., `?user_id=123`).
+  - Add support for non-numeric IDs, such as UUIDs.
 - **SQLi Scanner:**
   - Add more payloads for different database types (e.g., Oracle, SQLite).
   - Develop detection for out-of-band SQLi (using OAST).